iechor/docs/content/compose/production.md

 ### Running Compose on a single server

-You can use Compose to deploy an app to a remote Docker host by setting the `DOCKER_HOST`, `DOCKER_TLS_VERIFY`, and `DOCKER_CERT_PATH` environment variables appropriately.
+You can use Compose to deploy an app to a remote iEchor host by setting the `IECHOR_HOST`, `IECHOR_TLS_VERIFY`, and `IECHOR_CERT_PATH` environment variables appropriately.
 For more information, see [pre-defined environment variables](environment-variables/envvars.md).

-Once you've set up your environment variables, all the normal `docker compose` commands work with no further configuration.
+Once you've set up your environment variables, all the normal `iechor compose` commands work with no further configuration.